What is Reaganomics?

 4. Slow down money growth to control inflation

 A contractionary monetary policy was used to control inflation.
 In a contractionary policy, the central bank raises interest rates to make lending more expensive.

 Results of Reaganomics

 Economists still argue the results of Reaganomics until this day.
 Naysayers call it “voodoo economics” and supporters call it “free-market economics.”
-However, from the early ‘80s to the late ‘90s, the Dow Jones Industrial Average rose fourteen times, and forty million jobs were added to the economy.
+However, from the early ‘80s to the late ‘90s, the Dow Jones Industrial Average (DJIA) rose fourteen times, and forty million jobs were added to the economy.

 Reaganomics did ignite one of the longest and strongest periods of economic growth in the US.
-The result of tax cuts depended on how fast the economy was growing at the time and how high taxes were before they are cut.
+The result of tax cuts depended on how fast the economy was growing at the time and how high taxes were before they were cut.
 Cutting taxes only increases government revenue up to a certain point.
 Once taxes get low enough, cutting taxes will decrease revenue instead.

 Tax cuts were effective during President Reagan’s time because the highest tax rate was 70%.
 The effect would’ve been much weaker if the tax rate was less than 50% like it is in the present time.